mverouden/blogdown-academic/content/home/experience.md

       * Represent all IT contact persons from Plant Science Group (PSG) in the WUR IT User Council
       * Advise Facilities & Services IT on upcoming and ongoing ICT projects from a viewpoint of all PSG chair groups and Business Units.
       * Inform the Director operations PSG about ICT developments within WUR
-- title: IT & Organisation contact person
+- title: IT & Organization contact person
   company: Wageningen University & Research
   company_url: http://www.wur.eu/biometris
   location: Wageningen, The Netherlands